Search

 "F": [("D", 3), ("E", 2)],

 You don't need to implement Dijkstra's from memory.
-What matters is recognizing when a problem is a weighted shortest-path problem and knowing to tell the AI "use Dijkstra's with a min-heap."
+What matters is recognizing when a problem is a weighted shortest-path problem and knowing to tell the AI "use Dijkstra's".
+You'll be looking for the priority queue or heap.
 Then verify the output has the right structure: a heap, a visited set, and distance tracking.

 A*: Dijkstra's with a heuristic

 A* is Dijkstra's smarter cousin.
-The insight is simple: if you have some idea of which direction the target is in, you can prioritize nodes that seem closer to the goal.
+The insight for it is pretty simple: if you have some idea of which direction the target is in, you can prioritize nodes that seem closer to the goal.
 Instead of sorting the heap by cost_so_far, A* sorts by cost_so_far + estimated_cost_to_goal.

 import heapq